bespoken/bespoken-docs/end-to-end/api.md

 });
 ```

-The result will be an array of objects as defined in the (Result Payload Section)[#result-payload]
+The result will be an array of objects as defined in the [Result Payload Section](#result-payload)

 ## Processing the results asynchronously